Vegan Quinoa Flour Pancakes

 - sprinkling of cinnamon and sea salt with maple syrup

-These vegan quinoa flour pancakes are extra fluffy and extra easy to make.
-You only need a couple of ingredients and a few minutes to make them!
+These quinoa flour pancakes are extra fluffy and so easy to make.
+Have a delicious stack of pancakes ready in 15 minutes with just a few simple ingredients.

 - Mix the ground flaxseed and warm water together in a small bowl and let sit for 3-4 minutes.

-- Thoroughly mix the dry ingredients together in a mixing bowl.
+- Thoroughly mix the flour, baking powder and salt (and cinnamon, if using) together in a mixing bowl.

-- Add the water and flax mixture and gently fold together until “just mixed.”
-Let the batter sit for 5 minutes.
-While it sits, heat a pan over medium.
+- Add the water, sweetener and flax mixture and stir together until fully combined.
+Let the batter rest for 5-6 minutes while you heat a skillet over medium heat.

-- Let them cook until the edges are browning and they look almost cooked through.
+- Cook until the edges appear dry and browned and bubbles are appearing on top.
+They should look almost cooked through.

 - Flip and cook for another minute or two.